 Works in Progress

-Labor Market Effects of Public Sector Salary Increase: Evidence from a Natural Experiment (Presentation Slides)
+Labor Market Effects of Public Sector Salary Increase: Evidence from a Natural Experiment (with Arya Gaduh)

-Credit Access and Women's Bargaining Power within the Household: Evidence from a Randomized Controlled Trial (with Mohammad Abdul Malek)
+Credit Access and Women's Bargaining Power within the Household: Evidence from a Randomized Controlled Trial (with Marup Hossain and Mohammad Abdul Malek)

 Abstract: Using a randomized field experiment conducted in Bangladesh, we show that microfinance enables the women from the treated areas to participate more in self-employment activities and earn more compared to the women from the control households.
 While we do not find any effect of microcredit on average women’s bargaining power within the household, we detect significant heterogeneity.
 The effect of microcredit is significantly higher for households with more female labor force participation, or with more female self-employment income, or with a more educated female family member.
 We develop a simple model of intra-household bargaining power that supports our empirical findings.
 Finally, we show that women’s higher bargaining power leads to better child developmental outcomes, reinforcing earlier findings from the development literature that, the bargaining process often leads to better outcomes for the children, such as education, and health, when interventions are targeted towards women.(Link to the full draft)